jaliliB21/buying-and-selling-goods/README.md

 In general, this is an advertising site

-Thank you for your presence
+Thank you for your presence.

 the writer: behzad jalili - jaliliB21